woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/raster2pgsql.rst

       ---------------------------------------
        2.0 USE_GEOS=1 USE_PROJ=1 USE_STATS=1

-   .. note:: These examples use port 54321, but substitute your own PostGIS port if different.
-The port number on Linux is 5432.
-If your connection is denied, you may need to add your user name with the ``-U`` option or set the hostname with the ``-h`` option.
+   .. note:: These examples use the default port (5432), but substitute your own PostGIS port if different with the ``-p`` option.

 #.
 To see a list of the supported raster formats, use ``raster2pgsql`` with the -G option.